 Each year, you’ll also be required to pay a fee with your LLC annual report.
 Your business may need to pay additional fees for permits and licenses.

-The benefits of forming a Connecticut LLC include:
+The benefits of an LLC of forming a Connecticut LLC include:

 By default, LLCs are exempt from double taxation.
 This means you’ll only pay business income taxes on your LLC profits when filing your personal tax return versus paying taxes on both your corporate tax return and your personal tax return.